 In order to reach these people, we needed a social listening tool that would show us all the content being produced around the world that related to mental health and stigma.
 Google is a great tool for finding the top ranking HuffPo and Buzzfeed articles, but those need no amplification, what we wanted was to find everyday people who had powerful personal experiences, wanted to change the world and would inspire others to do the same.

-We looked at four platforms that would do this, along with the other operational requirements we had.
-They were:
+We looked at four platforms that would do this, along with the other operational requirements we had:

 Having interviewed them all, we landed on two finalists.
 The first we picked didn’t work out, they had a few development issues they couldn’t resolve and I didn’t want to keep paying for something that didn’t work properly, so we switched to Meltwater, who have been fantastic.